UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 This example enables simple functionalities of ArmMotus M3/EMU System.
 It shows basic interfaces of the robot, use of the kinematic models, simple examples of position, velocity and impedance controls.

 ### Requirements
-1. Development machine running Windows or Linux
+1. Development machine running Linux
 2. ArmMotus M3 (Fourier Intelligence) - modified to be driven by an appropriate controller

 ### Suggested for